garylirocks/quickrefs/terraform.markdown

 Note:

+- You could configure dynamic credentials (OIDC auth), so you don't need to use a secret or certificate for the service principal, see https://developer.hashicorp.com/terraform/cloud-docs/workspaces/dynamic-provider-credentials/azure-configuration
+  - You'll need one federated credential for "plan", another for "apply"
+  - In some cases, you may want one service principal for "plan", another for "apply"
 - When you use `tags` (instead of `name`) to specify workspaces, you could switch between or create new workspaces in Terraform Cloud
 - When running a remote `plan` or `apply`, a copy of your directory is uploaded to Terraform Cloud, you could use `.terraformignore` to exclude paths (`.git/` and `.terraform/` are ignored by default)
 - You should create one workspace for each environment (dev, test, prod)